-2.1.1 Members of the Subdistrict are landowners within the Rio Grande Water Conservation District who rely on groundwater for all or part of their commercial, municipal, industrial and/or irrigated agricultural practices within the area defined by the Rio Grande Decision Support System Groundwater Model and the Rules Governing the Withdrawal of Groundwater in Water Division No. 3, District Court, Water Division No. 3, Case No. 15CW3024 as the Alamosa-La Jara Response Area.
-The RGDSS Groundwater Model has calculated stream depletions occurring to surface water streams caused by wells withdrawing water from the groundwater system within the Alamosa-La Jara Response Area that may cause injury to senior surface water rights and/or unreasonably interfere with the state's ability to fulfill its obligations under the Rio Grande Compact, codified in section 37-66-101, C.R.S.
-In order to remedy the injury or interference, the State Engineer has promulgated Groundwater Rules (Case No. 15CW3024, District Court in and for Water Division No. 3) that will have a direct impact on the future use of groundwater within the Alamosa-La Jara Response Area.
+- 2.1.1 Members of the Subdistrict are landowners within the Rio Grande Water

+Conservation District who rely on groundwater for all or part of their irrigated agricultural practices within the area defined by the Rio Grande Decision Support System Groundwater

+Model and the Rules Governing the Withdrawal of Groundwater in Water Division No. 3,

+District Court, Water Division No. 3, Case No. 15CW3024 as the San Luis Creek Response

+Area.
+The RGDSS Groundwater Model has calculated stream depletions occurring to surface water streams caused by wells withdrawing water from the groundwater system within the San Luis Creek Response Area that may cause injury to senior surface water rights and/or unreasonably interfere with the state's ability to fulfill its obligations under the Rio Grande

-2.1.2 The Groundwater Rules require that the Confined Aquifer be regulated so as to maintain a Sustainable Water Supply in the Confined Aquifer with due regard for the daily, seasonal and long-term demand for underground water.
-This requirement will have a direct impact on the future use of groundwater within the Alamosa-La Jara Response Area.
+Compact, codified in section 37-66-101, C.R.S.
+In order to remedy the injury or interference, the State Engineer has promulgated Groundwater Rules (Case No. 15CW3024, District Court in and for Water Division No. 3) that will have a direct impact on the future use of groundwater within the San Luis Creek Response Area. - 2.1.2 The Groundwater Rules require that the Confined Aquifer be regulated so as to maintain a Sustainable Water Supply in the Confined Aquifer with due regard for the daily, seasonal and long-term demand for underground water.
+This requirement will have a direct impact on the future use of groundwater within the San Luis Creek Response Area.